-This especially after visiting Polyface Farm last Fall and observing how Joel Salatin (the sustainable, paradigm busting farmer featured in Michael Pollan’s bestseller The Omnivore’s Dilemma) maintains a flock of ducks for egg laying purposes.
+This especially after visiting Polyface Farm and observing how Joel Salatin (the sustainable, paradigm-busting farmer featured in Michael Pollan’s bestseller The Omnivore’s Dilemma) maintains a flock of ducks for egg laying purposes.

 I’ve tried shooing her away back to her other duck friends many times, but she kept returning to eat the chicken scraps and organic, no soy feed I put out for our layers to supplement their foraging diet.
 She even goes into the chicken coop while the chickens are out free ranging to sip their water and rest on the straw.

 After a while, this duck, who is a muscovy and mallard mix, became so comfortable hanging around our backyard that she decided to give us a real Easter surprise: a down-lined duck nest in our patio bed full of 7 beautiful wild duck eggs!

 Duck eggs, especially wild ones, are extremely nutritious and quite a bit different from chicken eggs.
 Below is an overview of the key variations.

 Duck eggs are quite a bit larger than even extra large chicken eggs.

 In the picture below, my daughter is holding an extra large chicken egg from one of our backyard hens and a wild duck egg from our new feathered friend.

 Due to the larger size, a single duck egg is obviously going to be higher in protein and other nutrients than a corresponding chicken egg.
 Even after adjusting the nutrients to a per gram level, duck eggs are still the nutritional winner.
 (1)

 Pastry chefs in particular love duck eggs as they are higher in both fat and albumen (egg white).
 This makes for fluffier, richer baked goods.

 A single duck egg compared with a chicken egg contains: